 - Set your desired document settings and click OK.

-- Open your browser and go to maps.google.com or your favorite mapping site.
+- Open your browser and go to maps.google.com or your preferred mapping site.

 - Find the area where you need to take measurements.